joe-at-startupmedia/pmon3/README.md

 ## Common Problems

-### 1. Log Cutting?
+### 1. Log Rotation?

-`pmon3` comes with a logrotate configuration file, which by default utilizes the `/var/log/pmon3` directory.
-If you require a custom log path, please implement the log rotation by yourself.
+`pmon3` comes with a logrotate configuration file, which by default utilizes the `/var/log/pmond` directory.
+If you require a custom log path, you can customize `config.yml` and `rpm/pmond.logrotate`

 ### 2. The process startup parameter must pass the absolute path?